DrDonoso/net5-api-boilerplate/README.md

 ### Not working on zsh

 For some reason it doesn't work on zsh.
-If you are working on zsh run:
+If you are using on zsh run:

 ```bash
  exec bash